 ● Use the Right Equipment

-The accompanying thin washers, when compressed correctly, form a watertight seal, preventing any moisture intrusion.
+When compressed correctly, the accompanying thin washers form a watertight seal, preventing moisture intrusion.
 This combination ensures the roof panels are firmly anchored, reducing the risk of them getting loose or blown away during adverse weather conditions.

 ● Avoid Over-tightening